Why are criminal barristers striking and what will happen to court cases?

 As a result of the action, defence barristers are also refusing to step in and pick up court hearings and other work for colleagues whose cases are overrunning – which typically helps to limit delays in the progress of proceedings.

-The culmination could further exacerbate the backlog of cases waiting to be dealt with by courts which has grown amid lockdown restrictions brought on by the coronavirus pandemic.
+The action could further exacerbate the backlog of cases waiting to be dealt with by courts, which has grown amid lockdown restrictions brought on by the coronavirus pandemic.

-Ultimately, it means victims could be waiting longer for justice and defendants could face delays in their case being concluded.
+Ultimately, it means victims could be waiting longer for justice and defendants could face delays in their cases being concluded.

+Yes, but not in the terms the CBA says is needed or meets the recommendations of the legal aid review.

-Criminal barristers are due to receive a 15% fee rise from the end of September, meaning they will earn £7,000 more per year, the Ministry of Justice (MoJ) said.
+Criminal barristers are due to receive a 5 per cent fee rise for new cases from 30 September.

-The MoJ previously said it had “repeatedly explained” to the CBA that backdating pay would require a “fundamental change” in how fees are paid, adding: “That reform would cost a disproportionate amount of taxpayers’ money and would take longer to implement, meaning barristers would have to wait longer for payment.”
+The Ministry of Justice previously said it had “repeatedly explained” to the CBA that backdating pay would require a “fundamental change” in how fees were paid, adding: “That reform would cost a disproportionate amount of taxpayers’ money and would take longer to implement, meaning barristers would have to wait longer for payment.”

-Ministers and officials have branded the decision “irresponsible” and warned the action will cause “unnecessary disruption” which will only see more victims face further delays and distress while they wait for their cases to be dealt with by courts.
+Ministers and officials have branded the decision for all-out strike “irresponsible” and warned it would cause “unnecessary disruption” that would see more victims face further delays and distress while they waited for their cases to be dealt with by courts.

+Dominic Raab, the justice secretary, has not met the CBA and the Ministry of Justice has refused to formally negotiate its demands.

+In an article for the Daily Mail, he acccused barristers of “holding justice to ransom”, harming victims and delaying justice.

+But victims’ advocates, including the head of Rape Crisis, have hit back and said that issues with the criminal justice system long pre-date the barristers’ strike.

-In making the pay offer, the Government agreed to match recommendations made by Sir Christopher Bellamy QC, who carried out a review of the legal aid system, by increasing investment in criminal legal aid by £135 million a year, including an increase in fees for criminal barristers.
+The government argues that its offer matches the recommendations made by Sir Christopher Bellamy by increasing investment in criminal legal aid by £13m a year, including an increase in fees for criminal barristers.

-But his report also warned the sum was the “minimum necessary as the first step in nursing the system of criminal legal aid back to health after years of neglect”, adding: “I do not see that sum as ‘an opening bid’ but rather what is needed, as soon as practicable, to enable … the whole criminal justice system to function effectively, to respond to forecast increased demand, and to reduce the backlog.
+But the report also warned that the sum was the “minimum necessary as the first step in nursing the system of criminal legal aid back to health after years of neglect”, adding: “I do not see that sum as ‘an opening bid’ but rather what is needed, as soon as practicable, to enable… the whole criminal justice system to function effectively, to respond to forecast increased demand, and to reduce the backlog.

-“I by no means exclude that further sums may be necessary in the future to meet these public interest objectives.

 Register for free to continue reading